Immortality: Religious views

+Abrahamic religion

+The viewpoints of Christianity, Islam, and Judaism regarding the concept of immortality diverge as each faith system encapsulates unique theological interpretations and doctrines on the enduring human nature soul or spirit.

 Christianity

 Christian theology holds that Adam and Eve lost physical immortality for themselves and all their descendants through the Fall, although this initial "imperishability of the bodily frame of man" was "a preternatural condition".

 Christians who profess the Nicene Creed believe that every dead person (whether they believed in Christ or not) will be resurrected from the dead at the Second Coming; this belief is known as universal resurrection.
 Paul the Apostle, in following his past life as a Pharisee (a Jewish social movement that held to a future physical resurrection), proclaims an amalgamated view of resurrected believers where both the physical and the spiritual are rebuilt in the likeness of post-resurrection Christ, who "will transform our lowly body to be like his glorious body" (ESV).
 This thought mirrors Paul's depiction of believers having been "buried therefore with him [that is, Christ] by baptism into death" (ESV).

 N.T.
 Wright, a theologian and former Bishop of Durham, has said many people forget the physical aspect of what Jesus promised.
 He told Time: "Jesus' resurrection marks the beginning of a restoration that he will complete upon his return.
 Part of this will be the resurrection of all the dead, who will 'awake', be embodied and participate in the renewal.
 Wright says John Polkinghorne, a physicist and a priest, has put it this way: 'God will download our software onto his hardware until the time he gives us new hardware to run the software again for ourselves.'
 That gets to two things nicely: that the period after death (the Intermediate state) is a period when we are in God's presence but not active in our own bodies, and also that the more important transformation will be when we are again embodied and administering Christ's kingdom."
 This kingdom will consist of Heaven and Earth "joined together in a new creation", he said.

-Christian apocrypha include immortal human figures such as Cartaphilus and Longinus who were cursed with physical immortality for various transgressions against Christ during the Passion.
+Christian apocrypha include immortal human figures such as Cartaphilus who were cursed with physical immortality for various transgressions against Christ during the Passion.
+The medieval Waldensians believed in the immortality of the soul.
 Leaders of sects such as John Asgill and John Wroe taught followers that physical immortality was possible.